keito940/wini/CONTRIBUTING.md

 * Did you find a bug?
 * Do you have any questions or suggestions?

-Please feel free to send messages to @ijookid on twitter.
-Issue files are in preparation.
+Please feel free to send pull requests or messages to @ijookid on twitter.